deviousdevops/ie-bank-2024/docs/general_system_description.md

 3. **Parameter Files:**
 - Separate parameter files for Development, UAT, and Production.
 - Enables consistent deployment across all environments with minimal changes.

-## Well Architected Framework Design

-The design of the IE Bank application leverages the Microsoft Azure Well-Architected Framework to ensure it meets high standards of reliability, security, performance, cost efficiency, and operational excellence.
-Each design decision has been carefully evaluated to address both functional and non-functional requirements while ensuring scalability and resilience.

-### 1. Reliability

-Reliability is critical to ensure the IE Bank MVP performs its intended functions without failure, especially in Production.

-**Design Features:**
-- **Azure App Service Plan**:
-  - Uses a zone-redundant configuration for high availability in Production.
-  - Autoscaling enabled based on CPU and memory utilization to handle peak loads.
-- **Azure Database for PostgreSQL**:
-  - Configured in zone-redundant mode for fault tolerance.
-  - Automatic backups with point-in-time recovery enabled.
-- **Monitoring and Alerts**:
-  - Log analytics provide real-time insights into application performance.
-  - Alerts notify teams of potential issues, enabling swift remediation.

-### 2. Security

-Security ensures the protection of sensitive data, such as user credentials and financial transactions.

-**Design Features:**
-- **Azure Key Vault**:
-  - Manages secrets, connection strings, and sensitive credentials.
-  - Integrated with App Services and GitHub workflows for secure CI/CD pipelines.
-- **GitHub Advanced Security**:
-  - CodeQL scans for vulnerabilities in backend (Python) and frontend (Vue.js).
-  - Dependabot keeps dependencies up-to-date, reducing exposure to known vulnerabilities.
-- **Azure Networking**:
-  - Restricts inbound traffic using Application Gateway and Network Security Groups (NSGs).
-- **Encryption**:
-  - Data at rest is encrypted with Azure-managed keys in PostgreSQL.
-  - Data in transit uses HTTPS and TLS for frontend-backend communication.

-### 3. Cost Optimization

-Cost optimization ensures efficient use of Azure resources while maintaining performance and reliability.

-**Design Features:**
-- **Resource Scaling**:
-  - Development and UAT environments use lower-cost service tiers.
-  - Production leverages autoscaling to adjust resource usage based on traffic demands.
-- **Static Web Hosting**:
-  - Vue.js frontend is hosted on Azure Static Web Apps, minimizing hosting costs.
-- **Efficient Resource Utilization**:
-  - Consolidated logging and monitoring using a single Log Analytics Workspace.
-  - Scheduled database scaling during non-peak hours for Development and UAT.

-### 4. Performance Efficiency

-Performance efficiency ensures the application can handle current and future workloads effectively.

-**Design Features:**
-- **Azure App Service Plan**:
-  - Configured for autoscaling based on CPU and memory utilization.
-  - Optimized for container workloads with Linux App Services.
-- **Azure Database for PostgreSQL**:
-  - Uses optimized query execution plans and indexing to reduce latency.
-- **Application Insights**:
-  - Tracks application performance metrics (e.g., response times, request rates).
-  - Identifies bottlenecks in real-time for both frontend and backend.

-### 5. Operational Excellence

-Operational excellence ensures smooth application deployment and maintenance, minimizing downtime and maximizing development productivity.

-**Design Features:**
-- **CI/CD Pipelines**:
-  - GitHub Actions automate deployments across Development, UAT, and Production.
-  - Includes tests for code quality, security, and functionality.
-- **Infrastructure as Code (IaC)**:
-  - Bicep templates modularize and automate resource provisioning.
-- **Monitoring and Incident Response**:
-  - Azure Monitor and Application Insights provide real-time visibility.
-  - Alerts integrated with Slack via ChatOps for rapid incident response.

-### Design Tradeoffs

-Some design decisions involve tradeoffs to balance between the framework pillars:
-- **Cost vs. Reliability**:
-  - UAT and Production environments prioritize reliability with higher-tier resources.
-  - Development uses cost-effective options like basic-tier PostgreSQL and App Services.
-- **Performance vs. Cost**:
-  - Autoscaling ensures optimal performance during peak loads, but may incur additional costs.

-### Unnadressed Pillar - Sustainability
-**Why Not Addressed?**
-Sustainability was not a primary focus during the MVP phase, as the project prioritized performance, security, and cost management.
-The effort required to evaluate and optimize environmental impact will be deferred to later stages.

-**Future Plans:**
-- Incorporate tools like Azure Sustainability Calculator to evaluate the carbon footprint of the application.
-- Optimize resource usage further, such as reducing idle resource consumption in non-production environments and leveraging green regions where available.

-### Summary

-The IE Bank application infrastructure adheres to the Azure Well-Architected Framework, ensuring a secure, reliable, and efficient system.
-By leveraging Azure's robust services and best practices, the design supports scalability, performance, and operational excellence, meeting both current needs and future growth.

 ## Environments Design